mongoosastic/mongoosastic/README.md

 * `bulk` - size and delay options for bulk indexing
 * `filter` - the function used for filtered indexing
 * `transform` - the function used to transform serialized document before indexing
+* `indexAutomatically` - allows indexing after model save to be disabled for when you need finer control over when documents are indexed.
+Defaults to true

 To have a model indexed into Elasticsearch simply add the plugin.